andrew henderson menu

 Tax Non-Residency Criteria in France

-• The center of your economic activity is in France.
+• The centre of your economic activity is in France.

 If you don’t meet any of the criteria mentioned above, you will be considered a non-resident for tax purposes in France.